khobearzadon24/Capstone-Exercise/README.md

   - Get all exercises
   - Edit an exercise
   - Delete an exercise
-- Workouts
+- Exercise Comments

-  - Create a workout
+  - Create a exercise commment
-  - Get all workouts
-  - Get all workouts made by the owner
+  - Get all exercise comments
-  - Edit a workout
+  - Edit an exercise comment
   - Delete a workout

 - Post